pzxie/wohoox/README.md

 * If you do not use `useStore` to get state, **components will not re-render**.
 * Use strict mode if possible(use actions to modify state).
-* Type of Symbol can not to be the key of store
+* Type data of Set will not be proxy for its child item。If you want to rerender when changed the child items properties, you can：
+  * Delete the last item of Set and add it into Set again
+  * Or set options `proxySetDeep: true`

 ## TODO